 Here are several strategies to eliminate bias in the workplace:

-• Implement DE&I initiatives to set the tone for company expectations and promote a more diverse, equal, and inclusive culture.
+- Implement DE&I initiatives to set the tone for company expectations and promote a more diverse, equal, and inclusive culture.
+Diversity Hiring initiatives are a great place to start.

 7. Use surveys to capture valuable employee feedback